-For Halloween, my latest installment in this series of favorite novels is Peter Straub’s Ghost Story, published in 1979.
-Like other horror stories, it’s couched in a claustrophobic environment of dread, suspense and terror.
+Like other horror stories, Ghost Story is couched in a claustrophobic environment of dread, suspense and terror.
 What makes it unique is that the source of evil is not a ghost, but something much more talented, crafty and vindictive.

 The novel begins with a man driving cross-country with a young girl he has abducted.
 To find out why, we must delve into the lives of four aristocratic old men in a small New York town who meet regularly over brandy and cigars.
 Two of the men, Sears James and Ricky Hawthorne, are semi-retired law partners.
 John Jaffrey is a doctor secretly addicted to drugs.
 Lewis Benedikt is a philandering widower whose wife died in an unexplained incident while they were in Europe.

 Bound by a dark secret from their youthful past, the four friends take turns telling ghost stories.
 The ritual takes a horrifying turn when they start having different versions of the same dream.
 Soon, a mysterious force begins to coalesce within the town, manifesting itself in a series of increasingly sinister events.

 Terrified, the old men summon to their town Don Wanderley, nephew of a deceased friend, to investigate.
 Don’s arrival only serves to strengthen the evil as the town becomes increasingly snowbound in the depths of a dark New England winter.